-(1) The initial public offering proceeds after deducting the estimated underwriting discounts and commissions and estimated offering costs paid and payable by us is \$130.7 million.
-Our total estimated offering costs, excluding estimated underwriting discounts and commissions, of \$11.1 million payable by us consist of \$4.2 million related to the primary offering and \$6.9 million related to the primary and secondary offering.
-As of \$exptember 30, 2024, \$3.7 million of offering costs related to the primary and secondary offering had been incurred, of which \$2.1 million was paid.
-As of \$exptember 30, 2024, \$1.1 million of the offering costs incurred were capitalized.
+- Share premium was adjusted by \$47.6 million reflecting an issue premium of \$6.50 multiplied by 9,000,000 common shares, the number of common shares issued in this offering, less estimated underwriting discounts and commissions of \$6.7 million and estimated offering costs related to the primary offering of \$4.2 million, - Retained earnings was adjusted by \$4.4 million to reflect the offering costs related to the secondary offering that were incurred after September 30, 2024.

 Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.50 (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), would increase or decrease each of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$8.6 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering costs paid and payable by us.
 Similarly, a decrease of one million common shares sold in this offering by us would decrease each of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$15.8 million, assuming the initial public offering price of \$16.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), remains the same and after deducting the estimated underwriting discounts and commissions.

 - (2) Adjusted to give effect to the Contribution under which, prior to the date of this prospectus, Titan Cement International contributed the 1,734,440 shares it held in Titan Atlantic, representing 100% of the equity in Titan Atlantic, to TASA in exchange for 175,342,465 common shares of TASA.
 The Contribution was immediately preceded by a share split of TASA's 2,000 then-current common shares at a 10:1 ratio.
-As a result, the following adjustments were recorded within equity: - · Common stock was adjusted by \$1,728.2 million to reflect the \$10.00 derived value of TASA's common shares multiplied by common shares outstanding; - Share premium was adjusted by \$769.3 million to reflect an issue premium multiplied by the number of common shares issued by TASA in the Contribution, less the value of TASA's retained earnings; and - A common control reserve of \$2,497.5 million was established within equity to adjust total stockholder's equity balance to the carrying value of total stockholder's equity immediately prior to the Contribution.
+As a result, the following adjustments were recorded within stockholders' equity: - · Common stock was adjusted by \$1,728.2 million to reflect the \$10.00 derived value of TASA's common shares multiplied by common shares outstanding; - Share premium was adjusted by \$769.3 million to reflect an issue premium multiplied by the number of common shares issued by TASA in the Contribution, less the value of TASA's retained earnings; and - A common control reserve of \$2,497.5 million was established within equity to adjust total stockholder's equity balance to the carrying value of total stockholder's equity immediately prior to the Contribution.